 Kai W gets a feel for how his body would react to a rehearsed kick or magical blast by jumping several times and correcting his positioning.
 Compared to Alamby, his limbs are pointed in the opposite direction of the force, and in most of the shots he gives a much greater impression of actually being hit.

 The actors play an important role, but so do the camera settings.
-The duo give some good suggestions, such as adjusting the shutter speed to remove or allow blur, to give the impression or motion or suppress it.
+The duo gives some good suggestions, such as adjusting the shutter speed to remove or allow blur to give the impression or motion or suppress it.

-If the goal is to suppress it, it’s best to take the picture while the model is “at rest” in the air, at the height of their jump.
-If you’re going for a strictly “Street Fighter” image, then having the fighters pose in front of a background which is not too varied (such as a wall) can give an authentic “Street Fighter” backdrop which doesn’t draw attention away and can emphasize a model’s movement even more so.
+If the goal is to suppress motion, it’s best to take the picture while the model is “at rest” in the air, at the height of their jump.
+If you’re going for a strictly “Street Fighter” image, then having the fighters pose in front of a background that’s not too varied (such as a wall) can give an authentic “Street Fighter” backdrop that doesn’t draw attention away and can emphasize a model’s movement even more.

 Like This Article?

 Don't Miss The Next One!

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: